 No. You may either get an Associate of Arts in Mortuary Science degree or complete 2 years in an accredited college.
-For complete information about education requirements, see How to get your license.
-If you aren’t sure you have completed the proper courses, send us a photocopy of your transcript for evaluation.
+For complete information about education requirements, visit professional development requirements.
+If you aren't sure you have completed the proper courses, send us a photocopy of your transcript for evaluation.

 Prearranging your funeral, burial, or cremation, may ease the burden on your survivors in a time of grief.
 Funeral homes and cemeteries that sell prearrangement funeral service contracts are licensed to do so by the Department of Licensing.
 When you purchase a contract, they are required to deposit or invest a percentage of the money you pay in an insured account to protect your investment.
 In addition, we monitor the status of prearrangement trust funds.